OlympusDAO-Education/Documentation/contracts/allocators.md

 ## AAVE Allocator

-The AAVE allocator is used to deposit excess DAI in the treasury into AAVE to earn passive yield, as laid out in [OIP-13](https://snapshot.org/#/olympusdao.eth/proposal/QmRNXnfeJytnKomASszJGjrJRU4UWPDp3bppmiDM7CqrHH).
+The AAVE allocator is used to deposit excess DAI of the treasury into AAVE to earn passive yield, as laid out in [OIP-13](https://snapshot.org/#/olympusdao.eth/proposal/QmRNXnfeJytnKomASszJGjrJRU4UWPDp3bppmiDM7CqrHH).
 Below are listed AAVE allocator contracts by version, where the latest version represents the currently active contract.